Queen of Hearts (Once Upon a Time): In the Enchanted Forest

 Emma Swan (Jennifer Morrison), Mary Margaret (Ginnifer Goodwin), Aurora (Sarah Bolger), and Mulan (Jamie Chung) reach Rumplestiltskin's cell, and Emma learns for the first time that he knew beforehand that she would be the savior.
 They search for the squid ink, but find only an empty container and a scroll with the name "Emma," written over and over.
 Aurora suddenly activates the mechanism that seals the enchanted cell, and Cora and Hook arrive and take the compass from them.
 Cora reveals that she holds Aurora's heart, and Hook insists that he would not have betrayed Emma.
 He now holds the giant's dead bean, which he likens to her and to their former association before he departs with Cora.
 Emma laments that her role in breaking the curse was all part of Rumplestiltskin's plan, and that she's not a hero who can rescue them now.
-Mary Margaret then realizes that the scroll is the same type of magical document as the spell book she watched Cora use when she was a little girl.
+Mary Margaret then ingeniously realizes that the scroll is the same type of magical document as the spell book she watched Cora use when she was a little girl.
 Blowing across the scroll, Mary Margaret is able to use the copies of Emma's name, which Rumpelstiltskin wrote with the squid ink, as a spell to destroy the cell's door.
 Aurora insists that the others tie her up and leave her since she can't be trusted as long as Cora has her heart.
 Mulan reluctantly agrees, but vows to return the heart to her.